 Why is nighttime driving risky for teens?

 Forty percent of all teen driver fatal crashes occur between 9 p.m. and 6 a.m.
 While New York does not allow teens on the roadways after 9 p.m. or before 5 a.m., parents can always set earlier times for their teens to be off the roads.

 May teen drivers use hands-free cell phones?

-Ohio does not have a cell phone ban in place for motorists of any age on its roadways.
-Research clearly shows that both handheld and hands-free devices cause manual, cognitive and visual distraction.
-The National Safety Council and the National Transportation Safety Board have called for a nationwide ban of all cell phone use while driving for all motorists regardless of age.
+New York bans all motorists from talking on a handheld device and texting while driving, but it does not have specific restrictions for teen drivers.
+Research clearly shows that both handheld and hands-free devices cause manual, cognitive and visual distraction, and the National Safety Council and the National Transportation Safety Board have called for a nationwide ban of all cell phone use while driving for all motorists regardless of age.

 How can I help a teen driver gain more experience?

 Research clearly shows that GDL programs are the most effective tool for addressing teen crash risk because they help novice drivers build skill while minimizing risk.
 Whether you’re a parent, teacher, coach, older sibling, neighbor or friend, learning about and enforcing the GDL program is important.